International Tax & Offshore Tax Compliance Attorneys

 Deep International Tax Experience

-Our team focuses on international tax matters daily.
+Our team of offshore tax specialists have expertise in filing US taxes overseas.
 We handle FBAR and FATCA filings, voluntary disclosures, foreign corporation and partnership reporting, expatriate returns, and cross-border planning for clients across the globe.
-This isn’t a sideline for us—it’s core to our practice.

 Both Compliance and Planning